Success Lessons From My Two Year Old Son.

 The Lesson:

-Risk being the fool sometimes, it will stretch you in ways you’ve never imagined it can.
+Risk being the fool sometimes, it will stretch you in ways you’ve never imagined it can. - Appreciate the little things in life.

 Little kids look at the world with very fresh eyes.
 Everything is new to them – a first flower, a first plane, a first dog, a first cat, lots of firsts… And often they remind us how beautiful the world we live in is.
 My son points to the moon every night.
 He’ll point to every plane that passes by.
 We think it’s cute, but if you really think about it with fresh eyes, those things are miracles, but because it’s not new, its magic is lost.